 Experience the ultimate rooftop dining experience at grill and bar Vertigo, offering up sparkling skyline views across Bangkok’s bustling city.
 Set 61 floors above the lavish Banyan Tree hotel, Vertigo is the place for the sophisticated crowd to be and be seen for a cheeky evening tipple and a delectable dining experience.
 Indulge in freshly caught seafood and prime cuts of tender meat at Vertigo while their Moon Bar offers the perfect spot for a catch up over drinks or a post-dinner aperitivo, we recommend the iconic Vertigo Sunset cocktail.
 This hot little spot can get quite packed, so make sure you arrive early or book ahead, it would be rude not to catch a glimpse of this view while in Bangkok!

 Salivate over the menu at Vertigo here, one of the best restaurants in Bangkok.

-Did you love our guide to The Best Restaurants in Bangkok?
+We hope you loved our curation of The Best Restaurants in Bangkok.